 On-the-Spot and Time-Off incentive awards may be granted for efforts or accomplishments which are significantly above and beyond expected job performance.
 These awards may be granted in addition to a performance award or Quality Step Increase (QSI); however, an employee may not be granted a Special Act or Service Award and a Performance Award for the same rated performance.

 - On-the-Spot Cash Awards - A one-time recognition of an employee by a first-level supervisor for a non-recurring contribution made either within or outside of normal job responsibilities.
-A first-level supervisor approves without further review, a maximum amount of $250.
-An employee may receive no more than two On-the-Spot Awards at the maximum amount of $250 each, not to exceed $500 in a 12-month period.
+A first-level supervisor approves without further review, a maximum amount of $500.
+An employee may receive On-the-Spot Awards at the maximum amount of $500 each, not to exceed $1,000 in a 12-month period.
 An On-the-Spot Award provides immediate reinforcement for exceptional, beneficial performance.
 Successfully accomplishing an extra work project, developing an idea that produces an immediate benefit to the work unit, or an ability to efficiently and effectively accomplish work are examples of exemplary efforts that may warrant an On-the-Spot Award.